PsCustomObject/PsCustomObject.github.io/_pages/about.md

 ## What You'll Find Here

-- **In-Depth Guides:** Comprehensive tutorials mainly on PowerShell but do expect Go, Python, C#, and more.
+- **In-Depth Guides:** Comprehensive tutorials primarily focusing on PowerShell, with additional content on Go, Python, C#, and more.
 - **Automation Insights:** Practical advice and strategies for implementing automation across various platforms and technologies.
 - **Cloud Solutions:** Tips and best practices for utilizing cloud services effectively.
 - **Educational Content:** Resources and training materials to help you enhance your skills and knowledge.